mnlipp/jdrupes-httpcodec/overview.md

 decoded header can be retrieved with
 {@link org.jdrupes.httpcodec.Decoder#getHeader}.
-Of course, if the receive buffer is rather small and the header rather big, it may take several decoder invocations before a header is available.
+Of course, if the receive buffer is rather small and the header rather big, it may take several decoder invocations before a header becomes available.

 Sometimes, HTTP requires a provisional feedback to be sent after receiving the message header.
 Because the decoder cannot send this feedback